nerdEd/gtfs/README.md

 Initialize a new GTFS source:

-    # Defaults to unstrict checking of required columns
+    # Defaults to strict checking of required columns
     source = GTFS::Source.build(<URI or Path to GTFS zip file>)

     # Relax the column checks, useful for sources that don't conform to standard